lpmi-13/minimalPairGenerator/README.md

 ...for a bit less of an overview, [this paper](https://journals.equinoxpub.com/index.php/CALICO/article/viewFile/22985/18991) outlines why practicing minimal pairs can be beneficial in the context of second language acquisition, and specifically describes a method involving learners listening to minimal pairs spoken by multiple different speakers.

+The above paper also suggests an interest method of doubling the vowel length, and I still need to investigate how feasible this would be using only ffmpeg before I add another dependency (PRAAT)

 ## why automate it?